RedisGears/RedisGears/docs/readers.md

 # RedisGears Readers
 The **reader** is the mandatory first step of any [RedisGears function](functions.md), and every function has exactly one reader.
-A reader reads data and generates input [records](overview.md#record) from it.
+A reader reads data and generates input [records](glossary.md#record) from it.
 The input records are consumed by the function.

-A function's reader is declared when initializing its `!#python class GearsBuilder` [context builder](functions.md#context-builder).
+A function's reader is declared when initializing its `#!python class GearsBuilder` [context builder](functions.md#context-builder).

 RedisGears supports several types of readers that operate on different types of input data.
-Furthermore, each reader may be used to process [batch](overview.md#batchprocessing) [streaming]((overview#streamprocessing) data.
+Furthermore, each reader may be used to process [batch](glossary.md#batch-processing) [streaming](glossary.md#event-processing) data.

 | Reader | Output | Batch | Event |
 | --- | --- | --- | --- |